-Taken together, the terms of the deal have increased Iran’s breakout time using uranium – the amount of time it would take to create enough uranium to build a bomb – from two to three months to twelve months or more.
+Taken together, the terms of the deal have increased Iran’s breakout time using uranium – the amount of time it would take to create enough uranium to build a bomb – from two or three months to twelve months or more.
 It eliminates Iran’s ability to produce weapons-usable plutonium for at least 15 years.
+Specifically, Iran is not allowed to stockpile low-enriched uranium at 3.67% above 300 kilograms, well under the 1,050 kilograms of the low-enriched uranium allowed under the deal needed to turn low-enriched uranium into enough weapons-grade uranium, the type used in nuclear weapons, needed for a bomb (25 kilograms of high-enriched uranium).
 And, it ensures scrutiny to block Iran from engaging in any such activities covertly.
 Failure to comply with any of the deal's requirements would lead to punitive steps, including but not necessarily limited to the resumption of sanctions.
 The deal has received strong support from key European allies and more than eighty of the world's leading nuclear nonproliferation experts.
 Senior members of the president’s own national security team have testified in favor of continued American participation in the deal.

 WHAT YOU CAN DO